AdrienGuille/MABED/README.md

 	Advances in Social Network Mining and Analysis (ASONAM 2014), pp. 375-382, DOI: 10.1109/ASONAM.2014.6921613

-Please cite this paper when using the program.
+Please cite one of these papers when using the program.

 Files in the Directory
 ----------------------